 187 Grasshopper Circle Mooresville, NC 28117

 This luxe modern farmhouse takes the comfortable relaxed farmhouse style and adds sophisticated contemporary design elements like stainless steel appliances granite countertops and sleek lighting.
 Chefs kitchen with Thermador appliances.
 Bright, light and airy this home features coffered ceilings generous amounts of shiplap and beautiful heart of pine floors sourced from an old furniture factory in Hickory NC.
 Soothing neutral color palette throughout this home notably in the exquisite bathrooms.
 Basement level provides effortless waterfront entertaining.
-Pier has covered sitting area, floating dock and 2 jet ski ports.
+Price includes adjacent waterfront lot with permitted pier covered boat house and boat lift.
+Main pier has covered sitting area, floating dock and 2 jet ski ports.
 Septic is located across the street leaving the back yard open and waiting for a pool.
 Second living quarters over the 3 car garage features a kitchenette, living space and a full bath.
-This is a very private estate with NO HOA nestled on a nice sized deep quiet cove.
+This is a very private estate with no HOA nestled on a nice sized deep quiet cove.

 Listing Brokerage NamePremier Sotheby's International Realty